BVromans/barracuda-hft/README.md

 ./setup
 ```

-When asked, inform your `wallet mnemonic` or your `wallet private key` or directly configure it in your `resources/configuration/production.yml` configuration file.
+When prompted, provide your `wallet mnemonic` or your `wallet private key`, or configure them directly in your `resources/configuration/production.yml` file.

 ## Running

-Check all the configurations present in the `resources/configuration`.
+Review all configurations in `resources/configuration`.
-Have an especial attention to the `rujira.wallet` and `strategy` sections, double checking if all the parameters are tailored to you.
+Pay special attention to the `rujira.wallet` and `strategy` sections, and double-check that all parameters are tailored to you.

-IMPORTANT: The Rujira GraphQL API have restricted access, you will need an authentication token to use it.
+IMPORTANT: The Rujira GraphQL API has restricted access; you will need an authentication token to use it.
-Contact Rujira (api@rujira.network) or Funttastic (https://www.funttastic.com/discord) to ask for one.
+Contact Rujira at `api@rujira.network` or Funttastic via [Discord](https://www.funttastic.com/discord) to request one.
-Configure it in the `rujira.tokens.graphql` section in your `production.yml` configuration file.
+Configure it in the `rujira.tokens.graphql` section of your `production.yml` configuration file.

 Then run: